Explore your ancestry with a free trial!

 From the 1600s to the 1900s, Canadian genealogy encompasses a vast and diverse historical landscape, reflecting the rich tapestry of peoples and cultures that have shaped Canada’s development over these centuries.
 This period saw the arrival and settlement of European explorers, traders, and colonists, the establishment of French and British colonial empires, the formation of the Dominion of Canada, and the country’s growth into a burgeoning nation by the end of the 19th century.
 For genealogists, exploring Canadian family histories within this timeframe involves navigating through a complex array of records, each offering a unique glimpse into the lives of ancestors and the historical context in which they lived.

-The early 1600s marked the beginning of significant European presence in what is now Canada, with the French establishing the first permanent settlement at Québec in 1608.
+The early 1600s marked the beginning of a significant European presence in Canada, with the French establishing the first permanent settlement at Québec in 1608.
 This era of New France saw the arrival of explorers, fur traders, and settlers from France, creating a French-speaking population whose descendants are an integral part of Canadian society today.
 Genealogical research in this period relies heavily on parish registers, notarial records, and military documents to trace lineage and understand familial connections in colonial society.

 The 19th century was a time of significant transformation, characterized by increased immigration, the struggle for responsible government, and the Confederation of Canada in 1867.
 This century saw waves of immigrants from the British Isles, Europe, and other parts of the world seeking opportunities in Canada’s expanding cities and frontier lands.
 The period also witnessed the westward expansion, the establishment of the Canadian Pacific Railway, and the challenges faced by Indigenous peoples.
 Genealogical research in the 19th century benefits from a wide range of sources, including census records, land records, immigration lists, and vital statistics, which provide insights into migration patterns, community life, and ancestors’ personal stories.